Aronnaxx/Open_Duck_Playground/README.md

 ## Rust port

 An initial Rust translation of the playground lives in [`rust_port/`](rust_port).
-The crate currently implements the polynomial reference motion loader along with the action filtering utilities and is designed to be extended with the rest of the simulation stack.
+The crate implements the polynomial reference motion loader, low-pass action filters, and now includes Rust-native facsimiles of the MuJoCo viewer and training runner utilities so they can be orchestrated from strongly typed code.

 ```
 cargo test --manifest-path rust_port/Cargo.toml